clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

 subprocess.run(args)
 ```

-The project assumed you had Ghidra installed and you would update your [settings.json](https://github.com/clearbluejar/ghidra-python-vscode-skeleton/blob/main/.vscode/settings.json) to match your development environment.
-This file held some of the default arguments needed for analyze headless.
+The project assumed you had Ghidra installed, and you would update your [settings.json](https://github.com/clearbluejar/ghidra-python-vscode-skeleton/blob/main/.vscode/settings.json) to match your development environment.
+This file held some default arguments needed to analyze headless.
 The project supported autocomplete via [VDOO-Connected-Trust/ghidra-pyi-generator](https://github.com/VDOO-Connected-Trust/ghidra-pyi-generator).

 ### Sample Ghidra Python Script